opendocsg/slw-judgments-backfill/2015_SGHC_327/report.md

 _The Witnesses_

 34     The 1st and 2 nd Defendants argued that most witnesses would be in the PRC, and conversant primarily in Mandarin.
 Against that, the Plaintiff argued that it was likely that the presence of witnesses would not be crucial.
 I was of the view that even if witnesses from the PRC were needed, this could be easily addressed in various ways.
 Singapore courts are used to having foreign witnesses testifying in languages other than English; where necessary such witnesses can testify from overseas: _Peter Roger May v Pinder Lillian Gek Lian_ [2006] 2 SLR (R) 381.
-The location of documents is even less of an issue in cases generally: _John Reginald Stott Kirkham and Ors v Trane US Inc and Ors_ [2009] 4 SLR(R) 428.
+The location of documents is even less of an issue in cases generally: _John Reginald Stott Kirkham and Ors v Trane US Inc and Ors_ <span class="citation">[2009] 4 SLR(R) 428</span>.

 _Proceedings in the PRC_